lddurbin/hanziR/README.md

 #### `hanzi add`
 Interactively add a new card with prompts for all fields, including optional mnemonic information (actor, set, room, scene).

+**Note on Finals**: For characters with no final vowel (like 十 shí, 四 sì), enter `Ø` for the null final, which maps to your designated null final set (default: "Childhood Home").

 #### `hanzi list`
 Display all cards in a compact table format.